 The hunt for the healthiest possible me continues.
 And so far that quest is taking place at the salad bar.
-Because it’s farm market season, and salads are fresh.
+Because it’s farmer's market season, and salads are fresh.
 Salads are cheap.
 Salads are quick.

 But I gotta say… eat enough of them and salads are boring.
 The usual lettuce-tomato-onion-carrot-cucumber routine wilts quick.
 And while I know it’s about the best thing I can feed my body, my other less helpful self is screaming for something—anything—to break up the monotony.

 Forget dressings—that’s caloric fluff wrapped in a fat bomb.
 Croutons are carb cubes.
-And though I love those crispy little fried onion bits, they don’t return the favor.
+And though I love those crispy little-fried onion bits, they don’t return the favor.
 So I’m looking for other ways to ramp up the taste quotient without ruining the health factor.
 Here are my best finds so far:

 - Fig balsamic vinegar.
 Death to dressings!
 I stick to olive oil and a fig balsamic that dips everything in heaven.
 It’s pricey but worth every flavor-boosting tablespoon in my salad-centric world.